bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-01-25-newsletter.md

   For performance reasons, the second pass needs to be enabled by calling the RPC with the `filter_false_positives` option.

+- [Libsecp256k1 #1192][] updates the library's exhaustive tests.
+By
+  changing the `B` parameter of the secp256k1 curve from `7` to another number, it is possible to find different curve groups that are compatible with libsecp256k1 but which are much smaller than secp256k1's order of approximately 2<sup>256</sup>.
+On these tiny groups that are useless for secure cryptography, it's possible to test the libsecp256k1 logic exhaustively on every possible signature.
+This PR added a group of size 7 in addition to the existing sizes 13 and 199, although cryptographers first had to figure out the peculiar algebraic properties that caused the naive search algorithm for such groups to not always succeed before.
+Size 13 remains the default.

 - [BIPs #1383][] assigns [BIP329][] to the proposal for a standard wallet label export format.
 Since the original proposal (see [Newsletter #215][news215 labels]), the main difference is a switch